Close

 Failure to Use Turn Signals

 A driver’s failure to use turn signals or hazard lights is the exception that proves the rule of rear-end liability mentioned above.
 If a driver intends to turn, pull over, or stop, there is little way that drivers in the area will be able to tell without the use of turn lights.
-This is one of very few limited examples where the forward driver in a rear-end collision will be at-fault.
+This is one of the few limited examples where the forward driver in a rear-end collision will be at fault.

 Distracted Driving

-It is important that all drivers keep their eyes on the road at all times.
+All drivers must keep their eyes on the road at all times.
 Dangers on the road can arise in less than a second.
-A driver that takes their eyes off the road to text, read emails, or make some other use of their smart phone deprives themselves of the necessary time to react and avoid a dangerous collision.
+A driver who takes their eyes off the road to text, read emails, or use their smartphone deprives themselves of the necessary time to react and avoid a dangerous collision.
 Not only is texting while driving a crime in Albany, but it is also evidence of fault for causing a car accident.

 Speeding

 Speed limits exist for a reason.
-They inform the driver that is not familiar with the area that they are in how fast they can reasonably go while retaining the ability to react to turns or changes in traffic pattern.
-A driver that travels above the speed limit not only reduces their reaction time, but amplifies the potential harm that an accident could cause.
+They inform the driver who is unfamiliar with the area they are in how fast they can reasonably go while retaining the ability to react to turns or changes in traffic patterns.
+A driver that travels above the speed limit reduces their reaction time and amplifies the potential harm that an accident could cause.

 Weather